 #5 Learn how to draw well and make mistakes

 This is a fun one.
-I love to draw and demonstrating simple drawings for my students really helps them engage with the lesson.
+I love to draw and demonstrating simple drawings for my students really helps them engage with the lesson when teaching art.
 I give lots of examples so if we are doing a lesson on chameleons, I draw a few different ones; some realistic, some silly, some animated.
 In the process of drawing on the white board, I always incorporate mistakes.
 Always.
 I laugh at my “mistakes”, tell the kids to expect them and then I show them how to turn mistakes into something else.
 I include many how-to-draw sheets in my PDF art lesson plan booklets.
 These are mostly for the teachers (not necessarily for the kids).
 I think it’s critical that you show your artistic side, no matter what you think of it, and inspire your students.
 You can do it!

 #6 Pick fun subjects